 See Animals at Timbavati Wildlife Park

-If you are a registered guest at Kalahari, you can also get free admission to Timbavati Wildlife Park, which is another perk.
+If you are a registered guest at Kalahari Resort, you can also get free admission to Timbavati Wildlife Park, which is another perk.
 Make sure that you get your tickets at the Kalahari front desk.

 Great Places to Eat in Wisconsin Dells